An overview of severe covid vaccine adverse events.

 Video of an anaphylactic shock immediately after covid vaccination (more):

-Several reports by doctors and published case studies suggest that covid vaccinations may trigger new-onset multiple sclerosis or an acute multiple sclerosis relapse, as well as other auto-immune neuro-degenerative conditions, typically within days of vaccination.
+Medical case studies and reports by doctors suggest that covid vaccines may trigger new-onset multiple sclerosis or an acute multiple sclerosis relapse, as well as other neuro-inflammatory conditions, such as transverse myelitis and acute disseminated encephalomyelitis (ADEM), typically within days or weeks of vaccination.
+Neurological auto-immune reactions may be due to antigenic cross-reactivity.
+Some cases of post-vaccination epilepsy have also been described in the literature.

 Image: Post-vaccination MS brain lesions in a previously healthy 26-year-old woman (more):